 Rouge almost gets some results from Prettz by strangling Linaly with her whip (a good way to break someone’s neck, might I add), but Prettz kicks Rouge in the back (also not necessarily a good way to keep Linaly safe), and Rouge just… gives up.

-Meanwhile, the Iron Wing is searching for Crystal of Wind with or without their commander, now operating under the command of Valkus’ right-hand man, Gush (voiced by Grandpa’s voice actor John Hostetter).
+Meanwhile, the Iron Wing is searching for Crystal of Wind without their commander, now operating under the command of Valkus’ right-hand man, Gush (voiced by Grandpa Hassam’s voice actor John Hostetter).
 As they search, a bio-mechanical vehicle gets past them, probably belonging to the Gynoids.

-It seems our ghost has introduced himself off-screen (really?).
+When we return to Rouge Island, it seems our ghost has introduced himself off-screen (really?).
 His name is “Mead,” or rather, “the Mead,” as though that’s supposed to mean something to me, even though I can’t think of a single person named “Mead” in—what?
 Hold on, folks.
 I’m being informed that this is actually supposed to be “Mid,” Cid’s grandson from FFV.
-It’s clear the OVA’s localizers seemed to miss the fact that Mid and Cid’s names are supposed to rhyme (indeed, Urban Vision localized “Cid” as “Shido,” his Japanese name).
+It’s clear the OVA’s localizers seemed to miss the fact that Mid and Cid’s names are supposed to rhyme (indeed, Urban Vision localized “Cid” as “Shido,” his Japanese name, so it definitely doesn’t rhyme).
 But what’s truly baffling about this is that the OVA expects you to know who “Mead” is despite not demanding any knowledge of FFV prior to this point.
 Oh, it tries to explain, but there are so many gaps it’s hard to understand.
-The OVA practically treats Mid like a member of the FFV party, and I’m afraid to say he’s (more or less) the only character from FFV that we’re going to see here, despite probably being the least important member of the FFV central cast.
+The OVA practically treats Mid as though he had been a member of the FFV party, and I’m afraid to say he’s more or less the only character from FFV that we’re going to see in the OVA, despite probably being the least important member of the FFV central cast.
 Also, why is he still a small child?
 That’s answered in the next episode, but it drove me up the wall for the rest of this one!

-Prettz and Mid butt heads, Prettz pointing out that “You’re the one who was hiding out in Linaly’s rear end, you little… lech!”
+Prettz and Mid butt heads, Prettz pointing out that: “You’re the one who was hiding out in Linaly’s rear end, you little… lech!”
 Thank you for saying it for me.
-Having been reminded of his time in a prepubescent girl’s rear end, Mid is reminded to once again penetrate her with his phallic Crystal so that it can’t be detected (not knowing it’s too late), which we get to see in a 3x repeat.
-He penetrates Prettz personally, while he’s at it, while I sit here glaring at the TV.
+Having been reminded of his time in a prepubescent girl’s rear end, Mid decides to once again penetrate her with his phallic Crystal so that it can’t be detected (not knowing it’s too late), which we get to see in a 3x repeat for absolutely no reason.
+Mid also flies through Prettz’s body as a ghost just to be a dick, while I sit here glaring at the TV.
 Unfortunately, Ra Devil’s forces have already tracked the Crystal to Rouge’s forces.
-Of course, they were already heading there as shown in the previous scene, so this plot point doesn’t really make sense.
+Of course, they were already heading there as shown in the previous scene, so the cutaway wasn’t entirely necessary.

-Just then (or rather, after Mid tricks Prettz into punching himself in the gut), Rouge deploys the world’s most precise James Bond traps to divide the party and grab Linaly, saying she’s heard everything and threatening to cut the Crystal out of Linaly.
+Just then (or rather, after Mid tricks Prettz into punching himself in the gut), Rouge deploys the world’s most precise James Bond traps to divide the party and grab Linaly, saying she’s heard everything.
+She even threatens to cut the Crystal out of Linaly!
 After Rouge drags Linaly away, Prettz exploits Valkus’ crush on Rouge to get him to bend the bars.
 Together, they escape and discover that luckily, Rouge hasn’t killed Linaly yet, and is instead feeding her prune juice in hopes of, urm, flushing the Crystal out.
 These are the plot points.
 Prettz steals a sword and rescues Linaly, though they’re divided from Valkus since the big guy couldn’t fit through the bars on his own.

 And now, I present to you: …the boob alarm.